 - MFRS 9, Financial Instruments (2009)

 - MFRS 9, Financial Instruments (2010)

+- MFRS 9, Financial Instruments Hedge Accounting and Amendments to MFRS 9, MFRS 7 and MFRS 139

-- Amendments to MFRS 7, Financial Instruments: Disclosures Mandatory Date of MFRS 9 and Transition Disclosures
+- Amendments to MFRS 7, Financial Instruments: Disclosures Mandatory Effective Date of MFRS 9

+and Transition Disclosures

-The Group and the Company plans to apply the abovementioned standards, amendments and interpretations:
+The Group and the Company plan to apply the abovementioned MFRS, amendments and interpretations:

-- from the annual period beginning on 1 January 2013 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 July 2012 and 1 January 2013, except for MFRS 11, MFRS 128, IC Interpretation 20, Amendments to MFRS 1 and Amendments to MFRS 11, which are not applicable to the Group and the Company. - from the annual period beginning on 1 January 2014 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2014, - from the annual period beginning on 1 January 2015 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2015.
+- from the annual period beginning on 1 January 2014 for those MFRS, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2014, except for IC Interpretation 21 which is not applicable to the Group and the Company. - from the annual period beginning on 1 January 2015 for those MFRS, amendments or interpretations that are effective for annual periods beginning on or after 1 July 2014, except for MFRS 1, Amendments to MFRS 2, Amendments to MFRS 119 and Amendments to MFRS 140, which are not applicable to the Group and the Company.

-The initial application of the other standards, amendments and interpretations are not expected to have any material financial impacts to the current and prior periods financial statements of the Group and the Company upon their first adoption.
+The initial application of the abovementioned MFRS, amendments or interpretations are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and the Company except as mentioned below: